Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Dataset Specification and Tools

 \subsection{Variables}

-The dataset comprises variables related to raters, trajectories, and rater-trajectory scores.
+The dataset includes variables related to raters, trajectories, and rater-trajectory scores.
 For every \textbf{rater}, the dataset contains their age (integer), gender (categorical: female, male, non-binary, transgender, other, no-answer), country of residence (categorical), and a rating list.
 Each rating list contains tuples $(t, c, r)$, where $t$ is a trajectory identifier (string), $c$ is a context (string), and a $r$ is a \textbf{score} (float, $r \in [0, 1] \subset \mathbb{R}$).
 We chose to acquire real-valued scores rather than a Likert scale following best-practice HRI studies~\cite{taylor2022observer} which regard sensitivity as more relevant than repeatability.
 To score trajectories, the survey tool used a slider with three references \textit{``extremely bad''} (score $0$), \textit{fair} (score $0.5$) and \textit{``extremely good''} (score $1$).
 Note that contexts are not necessarily bound to trajectories when trajectories are recorded; this enables us to vary the context to explore how different contexts affect the perception of the same trajectory.

-\textbf{Trajectories} contain data on the robot, the task and its context, humans, objects, and the environment, as shown in Table~\ref{tbl:variables}.
-Except for variables related to the task and the environment, which apply to the whole trajectory, variables are recorded with a timestamp at each time step.
+\textbf{Trajectories} contain data on the robot, the task and its context, humans, objects, and the environment.
+Except for variables related to the environment, which apply to the whole trajectory, variables are recorded with a timestamp at each time step.

 The \textbf{robot} is described providing its pose (in $SE(2)$), speed (a twist vector), drive system (categorical variable, ``differential'', ``omnidirectional'', ``ackerman'', or ``biomimetic'') and shape (circle, rectangle, or a generic polygon described using a vertex representation).
-The focus group considered whether to add 3D information about the shape of robots or objects.
-While this could help detect potentially problematic situations (\textit{e.g.}, robot or object geometry impeding the visibility of other agents), most current metrics are very far from considering such aspects.
-Therefore, the focus group decided not to include 3D shapes in the initial version of the specification.